joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5897978/2024/11/04/hockey-4-nations-projected-rosters/

 **Vikings WR Jordan Addison is finally freed in game-changing performance against Colts**\
-`The Vikings hope the second-year wideout's incredible touchdown catch is just what he needs to get going in the second half of the season..`\
+`The Vikings hope the second-year wideout's incredible touchdown catch is just what he needs to get going in the second half of the season.`\
 https://nytimes.com/athletic/5896166/2024/11/04/jordan-addison-vikings-colts-touchdown-catch/

 **USMNT Player Tracker: Wright on song, Weah earns his stripes and Aaronson making friends**\